Enrique Bernoldi: Early career

 In 1999, Bernoldi progressed to the International Formula 3000 championship with the Red Bull Junior Team and drove the Lola T99/50-Zytek car.
+His first choice was West Competition alongside Nick Heidfeld but was not signed despite running fastest in a test session with the team.
 Although his debut season only resulted in two points accumulated in a single event out of a possible ten for eighteenth in the Drivers' Championship, he was retained by the team for the following year, finishing that season sixteenth in the points standings with five points scored in three of the ten rounds he raced.
 He was frequently fastest in late-year testing for the 2001 season and was the favourite to win that year's championship.
 Bernoldi would not participate in the series that year.

-Due to the Red Bull Junior Team's links with Sauber, he tested for the Formula 1 team in both seasons, in addition to also testing for the Prost Grand Prix team in 2000.
+Due to the Red Bull Junior Team's links with Sauber, Bernoldi tested for the Formula 1 team in both seasons, in addition to also testing for the Prost Grand Prix team in 2000.
 Although touted before the start of the 2001 season to be joining either Prost, Minardi, or Sauber, Bernoldi instead signed a three-year contract to drive for the Arrows squad with the option to extend his stay at the team for a further two years after his first season with them.
 He replaced the contracted Pedro de la Rosa because Bernoldi had provided Arrows with a budget.